The Eviction Process from Beginning to End

 Evicting the Tenant

-If they have not left by the date on the court order, you can then have someone from your local Sheriff's department physically come and escort them and all of their belongings out of the property.
+If they have not left by the date on the court order, you can then have someone from your local Sheriff’s department physically come and escort them and all of their belongings out of the property under the authority of the writ.
 In some areas, you may have to pay a crew to meet the Sheriff so that the removal from the property is fairly fast and efficient.
 This is another cost that will have to be paid by you as the landlord.
 After the Sheriff has transferred possession of the property back to you, you may want to change the locks—also at your own expense—so they cannot get back into the property later.
 At this point, the eviction process is completed in full and you should have your property back so you can rent it out again.

 How to Get Past-Due Rent from an Eviction

 • File a claim in small claims court to get the funds – Use your eviction court order and your judgment that was provided to you during the hearing to get this process started.
-There is typically another filing fee for you to file with this court.
+There is typically another filing fee for you to file with the court.

 • Garnish their wages – You may be able to take your judgment to their employer so that the garnishments may be made.
 Some courts require that this comes through them, so you should check with your local laws before doing anything.